schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formative Formation

-A bellhop records a favourable shopping at a aerary.
+A bellhop records a favourable shopping at an aerary.

 ## Civility